Marcus Semien Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Royals pitching staff ranks 12th in the league.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Royals have a 5.00 team ERA that ranks 22nd among all league pitching staffs.
+- The Royals' 4.82 team ERA ranks 20th among all MLB pitching staffs.

-- Royals pitchers combine to rank 20th in baseball in home runs allowed (21 total, 1.3 per game).
+- The Royals rank 25th in baseball in home runs surrendered (23 total, 1.4 per game).

-- Lyles (0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched) makes the start for the Royals, his fourth of the season.
+- Keller gets the start for the Royals, his fourth of the season.
+He is 2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched.

-- The right-hander's most recent appearance came on Wednesday against the Texas Rangers, when he tossed 6 1/3 innings, surrendering four earned runs while allowing eight hits.
+- The righty last pitched on Thursday against the Texas Rangers, when he threw 6 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.